Skip to main content Skip to Table of Contents

 Test Instructions

-Check that at least one of the following is true [SC 1.1.1]:
+1. Check that the empty text alternative has been programmatically assigned using one of the following techniques [SC 1.1.1]:

 1. The ARIA role is "presentation".